arjunneyyathalaCat/CatCore/docs/characterization.md

 - **Description:**A short description for Comprehension purposes

-- **Range:** Further Aspects which are Important for describing a certain aspect
+- **Data Type:** Further Aspects which are Important for describing a certain aspect

 - **Cardinality:** A description how often it is allowed and how important it is to describe a certain aspect

-- **Range:** Further Aspects which are Important for describing a certain aspect

 - **CURIE:** The Abbreviated form of a URI, where the Prefix, e.g. voc4cat, described to which terminology a Concept belong.
 The Links are fully implemented here.
 For reusing these CURIE's you need to substitute the prefix against the URI for it.